 - Museum of Ethnography recites everything about the world history and world culture under one roof.

 Apart from the museums, a family can definitely enjoy a good time near the lake.
 There are free admission gardens, parks and botanical gardens near the lake that promise a relaxing family vacation.
-During summers, you can add a zing to the whole holiday by swimming in the designated lake areas, taking a boat ride and hiking to Mount Saleve for the gorgeous view of the city.
+During summers, you can add a zing to the whole holiday by swimming in the designated lake areas.
+Taking a boat ride and hiking to Mount Saleve for the gorgeous view of the city is part of this 2-day Geneva itinerary.

 Geneva also has kid-friendly areas like Carouge.
 With a Sardinian kind of architecture and best of Swiss Chocolate makers, Carouge invites kids of all ages to enjoy a wonderful time in the city.
 The place keeps the kids entertained with street murals like unsolved puzzles, maze structures and much more.

 Contributed by Ridima Mittal | Little Joys and more | Geneva Itinerary in one day by Ridima

 Built on seven hills and stretching along the river Tejo, this enchanting city includes everything to make it a perfect family destination.
 It boasts a warm, Mediterranean climate and an incredible culture with a rich history.

 If you take a stroll around the city, you will realize that there is something interesting to see whether it’s just a miradouro – a beautiful square, an interesting tiled building or street art.